Hurtigruten from Hamburg

 Take care when walking on board while at sea, especially when venturing out on deck, which can be wet and slippery.
 Watch out for wind too – the doors toward the outer deck are potentially dangerous in windy conditions.
 Please adhere to the signs and announcements when it is not advised to go outside.
 While walking inside, hold on to railings but not to door frames, to avoid injury.

-You can buy seasickness pills and “sea bands” in reception.
+You can buy seasickness pills in reception.
 However, if you know you are prone to seasickness, it’s wise to bring pills that you are familiar with.

 We offer a rich and varied programme of optional shore excursions.
 We advise that you book well in advance in order to avoid disappointment due to the excursion being fully booked.
 Most excursions can be pre-booked, but may also be bookable on board if capacity remains.
 Please note that registration is binding, and once on board the Coastal Experience Team will advise you of booking deadlines for excursions still available.